raydavis/myberkeley/dynamiclist/README.txt

 A starting Dynamic List Context node is created at:
   /var/myberkeley/dynamiclists/g-ced-students

-Its ACL should include read-access for CED advisors, but we can't set that during the initial content load because the Authz Group may not yet be defined:
-    {
-      "principal" : "g-ced-advisors",
-      "granted" : [
-        "jcr:read"
-      ]
-    }
+Its ACL sets read-access for CED advisors.

 TO DO
 ====

-1. Create the "g-ced-advisors" Authz Group during initial content load and add the above ACL clause to "g-ced-students.json".

-2. Make sure the search is locked down to advisors.
-This may involve modifying the "readers" list in the Solr Document corresponding to students' myberkeley/personalDemographic.

-3. Add integration tests to check security.
+1. Add integration tests to check security.

-4. Add to Ruby integration scripts.

 TEST RUN